CalARVRCourse-Fall2023/hw3-ar-game/README.md

 At this point you should be able to build a blank API by pressing File-> Build Settings -> Build

-## Identifying Planar Surfaces in AR:
+## Identifying Planar Surfaces in AR

 Now you are ready to build your first AR App.
 The first thing we will do is create a visualizer for planar surfaces detected by your device.
 Later you will use these planes as locations where you can place your game board.

-Create a new scene.
+Create a new scene in the Scenes folder.

 Delete the main camera that is placed in the scene by default by unity.
 We will replace this by it’s AR Equivalent.
 This requires two objects: AR Session and XR Origin.

-In the newest version of AR Foundation these will be in GameObject (or '+' or Right Click in 'Hierarchy') -> XR -> ARSession / XR Origin
+In the newest version of AR Foundation these will be in GameObject (or '+' or Right Click in 'Hierarchy') -> XR -> AR Session.
+Also add an XR Origin (same menu)

 Select XR Origin.
 In the inspection tab select Add Component and in the search box type “AR Plane Manager” and add it. **Make sure you select the UnityEngine.XR version!** You will notice that the plane prefab field is empty.
 We will fill this field by creating our own plane prefab.

-In you scene hierarchy create an empty game object and name it “Plane Visualization Object”.
+In you scene hierarchy create an empty game object and name it “AR Plane Visualization”.
 Select this object.
 We are going to add several components to this:
 AR Plane, AR Plane Mesh Visualizer, Mesh Renderer, Mesh Collider and Mesh Filter

 ![image15.png](/Instructions/image15.png)